close

 Purpose of role

-To help ensure that the work that we do is informed by patients and the public we require a patient or relative (of a patient treated at the Christie), to join the Transfusion Committee.
-The user representative would be recruited as a Christie volunteer through the usual process.
+To help ensure that the work that we do is informed by patients and the public, we require a further patient/user representative to join the committee who will represent the residents of Greater Manchester and Cheshire.
+The patient/user representative will be recruited as a Christie volunteer.

 Scope of role